Contents hide

 The participle being ill serves as an adjective describing the teacher.
 This construction indicates the reason or cause behind the main action or situation.

-Adverbial Modifiers Coming at the End:
+Adverbial modifiers coming at the end:

-In this example, the cotton being forwarded in the factory is the nominative absolute participle construction.
+In this example, the cotton being forwarded to the factory is the nominative absolute participle construction.
 The participle being forwarded functions as an adjective modifying the cotton.
 The construction provides additional information about the circumstances or manner in which the main action (placing the wool in the warehouse) takes place.

 While the nominative absolute participle construction is not as prevalent in modern English, it is still grammatically correct and can be used to add descriptive details to a sentence, provide temporal context, indicate reasons or conditions, or offer additional information about actions or events.